ibm-cloud-docs/log-analysis/adding_tags.md

 {:important: .important}
 {:note: .note}

-# Configuring a LogDNA agent by using tags
+# Grouping data by using tags
 {: #adding_tags}

 Configure a LogDNA agent to associate tags to all log records that it collects so that you can identify the agent's data quicker in the LogDNA web UI.